 - Optimisation of work processes focusing on automating area design.

 - Optimisation of work processes focusing on identifying labour markets and functional areas.

-Three PhD scholarships are available.
+Two PhD scholarships are available.
 Find out more here.

 Unlocking urban airspace for drone transport